 Incident response and management have become more of a DevOps-based activity.
 Where operational issues are addressed through code and automation, rather than manual intervention.

-In the SRE (Site Reliability Engineering) realm, the incident response can be divided into following steps:
+In the SRE (Site Reliability Engineering) realm, the incident response can be divided into the following steps:

 Let’s expand on those and understand how incidents were responded to in the past, and how they are now.